 - The U.S. Travel Association encourages travelers and the U.S. travel industry to monitor and follow guidance offered by the Centers for Disease Control and Prevention (links and industry updates on the U.S. Travel Association web site).

-- Canadian Prime Minister Justin Trudeau has announced the U.S.- Canada border will remain closed to non-essential travel through August 21.
+- Canadian Prime Minister Justin Trudeau has announced the U.S.- Canada border will remain closed to non-essential travel.

 - Additional information is on the Destination British Columbia website.

 Our hearts go out to all those affected by the COVID-19 Coronavirus around the world.
 For our local community, as well as for our valued travelers to Bellingham and Whatcom County, we have prepared this Travel Advisory to share the latest and continuously updated information from Whatcom County health officials, the Washington State Department of Health, the US Department of State, Centers for Disease Control (CDC), and many other state, national and international agencies, as well as local business and activity updates.